nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <ul>
     <li>At least one of the optional fields must be provided.</li>
     <li>Existing values will be updated to the input values.</li>
+    <li>Editing a customer will edit all future bookings of that customer.</li>
 </ul>

 </div>